Midlife Tech Transition | Proof-First

 In interviews, your narrative should answer three points clearly: why this lane, what evidence proves readiness, and how your prior experience reduces ramp-up risk.
 Keep it practical, not dramatic.
 Teams hire confidence when your story and proof match.

-Validate narrative quality using the AI Resume Scanner and pressure-test role fit using the Career Clarity Quiz.
+Validate narrative quality using the Resume proof and pressure-test role fit using the Take free career snapshot quiz.
 For a broader transition strategy, read Midlife Career Change.

 A 90-day transition rhythm that works